iXab3r/EyeAuras.Wiki/scripting/sandbox.md

 Sleep(TimeSpan.FromMilliseconds(100)); // pause for 100 milliseconds
 ```

-> If for any reason the program requests the script to stop (e.g., the script aura is unloaded), `Sleep` will be interrupted in advance, and the script will be stopped.
+> If for any reason the program requests the script to stop (e.g., the script aura is unloaded), `Sleep` will be interrupted in advance, and the script will stop.
 {.is-info}

 ![](https://i.imgur.com/TYwJwzi.png =x300)